metabolomics-us/mona/README.md

 # MassBank of North America (MoNA)

-The MoNA application can be found at https://mona.fiehnlab.ucdavis.edu/ or https://massbank.us/
+The MoNA website can be found at https://mona.fiehnlab.ucdavis.edu/ or https://massbank.us/

 ---